kapilgautamin/java-solr-poc/Readme.md

 10. Check the indexed documents in the `Overview` tab under the `person` core.

 ############################################################################

-Read only in case you do not have a SQL server authentication method for for SQL server management studio.
+Read only in case you do not have a SQL server authentication method from SQL server management studio.

 1. You will have a way to login through the Windows authentication way for now.
 Login using that.
 2. Once you have connected to the server, you can now create a SQL authentication method for data-import-handler of Solr.
 3. Right click on your server name, and open the last option `Properties`.
 In the dialogue box that opens, on the left-side pane, go to `Security` page, and select the   `SQL Server and Windows Authentication mode` and click OK.